Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Gladesville-Huntleys Point has an exceptionally high national income level according to latest ATO data aggregated by AreaSearch for financial year 2022.
-The median income among taxpayers is $71,123 and the average income stands at $113,496, compared to Greater Sydney's figures of $56,994 and $80,856 respectively.
+The Gladesville - Huntleys Point SA2 had an exceptionally high income level nationally according to ATO data aggregated by AreaSearch for financial year 2022.
+The median income among taxpayers was $71,123 and the average income stood at $113,496, compared to Greater Sydney's figures of $56,994 and $80,856 respectively.
 Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $80,092 (median) and $127,808 (average) as of September 2025.
-Census data reveals household, family and personal incomes all rank highly in Gladesville-Huntleys Point, between the 84th and 91st percentiles nationally.
-Looking at income distribution, 28.1% of the population (4,537 individuals) fall within the $1,500 - $2,999 income range, consistent with broader trends across regional levels showing 30.9% in the same category.
-The substantial proportion of high earners (39.5% above $3,000/week) indicates strong economic capacity throughout Gladesville-Huntleys Point.
+Census data reveals household, family and personal incomes all rank highly in Gladesville - Huntleys Point, between the 84th and 91st percentiles nationally.
+Income distribution shows that 28.1% of the population (4,537 individuals) fall within the $1,500 - 2,999 income range, consistent with broader trends across regional levels showing 30.9% in the same category.
+A substantial proportion of high earners, at 39.5%, indicates strong economic capacity throughout Gladesville - Huntleys Point.
 High housing costs consume 17.2% of income, though strong earnings still place disposable income at the 81st percentile and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income